yemyatthu1990/G730_Myanmar_Font_Installer/README.md

 G730_Myanmar_Font_Installer
 ===========================

+Myanmar font installer for Huawei G730-U00 which have a problem with simple zawgyi font embedded apps.
+If you want a prebuilt, it is recommended to download it from [here](http://d-h.st/UVX).
+For more details about how this app works, take a look at [here](https://www.facebook.com/talentambitiondestiny/posts/1435469900069838?fref=nf).

 ### Checking out the source

 You'll need support v7.
 You can git clone it from this repository or get it using gradle/maven.